 Mortgagee sales represent a risk to both mortgage holders and investors.
 Find out how you can practise due diligence to protect your asset from being repossessed by the lender, and if you’re an investor, learn why it's crucial to seek independent advice before going ahead with a purchase.

 An unforeseen event, such as unemployment or an accident, may mean that you’re suddenly unable to meet your mortgage repayments.
 Unfortunately, if you default on your mortgage repayments, this may mean that the lender has the right to repossess your property and put it on the market.
 As a borrower, you need to consider your options if this happens - such as refinancing your home loan or consolidating your debts- to ensure that you can hold onto your property.

-Although a mortgagee-in-possession property may represent a bargain, as an investor you also need to take steps to lessen your risk, such as observing the non-standard clauses in the sales contract and seeking an independent valuation to ensure that you’re not buying a dud.
+Although a mortgagee-in-possession property may sometimes seem like a bargain, as an investor you also need to take steps to lessen your risk, such as observing the non-standard clauses in the sales contract and seeking an independent valuation to ensure that you’re not buying a dud.